bisdn/bisdn.github.io/limitations.md

 - There is an issue in the current Broadcom SDK where the 10G ports on [AS4610](https://www.edge-core.com/productsList.php?cls=1&cls2=9&cls3=46) will not transfer packets when autonegotiating down to 1G after being configured for 10G.
 Forcing the speed to 1G with disabled autonegotiation avoids this issue.

-- The 25G ports on [AG5648](https://agema.deltaww.com/product-info.php?id=41) do not support simultaneous detection of 1G with SGMII and 1G with KX, and will treatit as 1G with KX.
+- The 25G ports on [AG5648](https://agema.deltaww.com/product-info.php?id=41) do not support simultaneous detection of 1G with SGMII and 1G with KX, and will treat it as 1G with KX.
 If you use 1G SFP modules, configure the port to a fixed speed with 1G to work around this.

 In all of these cases forcing the port on the switch to the desired speed works as expected.